HiLab-git/PyMIC_examples/segmentation/JSRT/README.md

 pymic_eval_seg config/evaluation.cfg
 ```

 The obtained average Dice score by default setting should be close to 97.989%.
 If setting `ckpt_mode` to 1 during testing, the average Dice would be around 97.997%.
-You can set `metric = assd` in `config/evaluation.cfg` and run the evaluation command again to get average symmetric surface distance (assd) evaluation results.